-Robin McGauley - Bio
+Robin McGauley

 Robin McGauley is an artist and silversmith living and working in Kitchener, Ontario, Canada.

-Robin is a former minister in The United Church of Canada.
-For many years, she was also a faculty member at Haliburton School of Art and Design, where she taught in the Expressive Arts Certificate program.
-Robin has taught advanced silversmithing courses at The Studio KW School of Metalsmithing and Design.
+For ten years, Robin was a part-time faculty member at Haliburton School of Art and Design where she taught in the Expressive Arts Certificate program.
+Robin also taught advanced silversmithing courses at The Studio KW School of Metalsmithing and Design in Kitchener.

 Robin McGauley - CV